hambyhacks/Crimson/README.md

 - [ ] Add Email sender function.
 - [x] <strike>Add Date Validation when sending `Add/Update`  product request. </strike>
 - [ ] Add filtering, sorting and pagination to the API.
+- [ ] Error check on duplicate entries in database.
+- [ ] Implement full-text search for fetching records in database.
+- [ ] Replace `Delete using id` with `Delete using product name search`.

 ### Changes